-Objective (an end towards which efforts are directed) Performance Target (an objective or goal to be performed) Means of Achievement - Actions (How Council or the community can achieve the objective and performance targets) Performance Measure (How Council can assess the performance of the means of achievement) events, plans, projects and uses at Helensburgh Park.
-47A of the LG Act and consider submissions made during exhibition of the leasing and licensing proposals 3.1.3 For events and Infrastructure projects within the PoM area, information will be accessible via Council's website and social media outlets to keep the public informed.
-3.1.4 Development Applications (DAs) for uses, activities or developments within the PoM area will meet the public exhibition requirements of the EP& A Act and consider submissions made during exhibition.
-3.1.2.1 Exhibition of leasing and licensing within the PoM area occurs and comments are received and considered by Council 3.1.3.1 Information is posted on Council's website as events and infrastructure and projects 3.1.4.1 DAs are exhibited for comment as required under the EP&A Act and submissions are considered by Council.
-4 We have a healthy community in a liveable city 4.1 Community members use Helensburgh Park for active and passive recreational and community pursuits 4.1.1 Continue to maintain the PoM area to a standard that encourages the community to exercise, engage in organised sport, be social and enjoy their surrounding open space and parkland.
+Objective (an end towards which efforts are directed) Performance Target (an objective or goal to be performed) Means of Achievement - Actions Council or the community can achieve the objective erformance targets) Performance Measure (How Council can assess the performance of the means of achievement) events, plans, projects and uses at Helensburgh Park.
+3.1.3 47A of the LG Act and consider submissions made during exhibition of the leasing and licensing proposals For events and Infrastructure projects within the PoM area, information will be accessible via Council's website and social media outlets to keep the public informed.
+Development Applications (DAs) for uses, activities or developments within the PoM area will meet the public exhibition requirements of the EP& A Act and consider submissions made during exhibition.
+3.1.2.1 Exhibition of leasing and licensing within the PoM area occurs and comments are received and considered by Council.
+3.1.3.1 Information is posted on Council's website as events and infrastructure and projects.
+3.1.4.1 DAs are exhibited for comment as required under the EP&A Act and submissions are considered by Council.
+4 We have a healthy community in a liveable city 4.1 Community members use Helensburgh Park for active and passive recreational and community pursuits.
+4.1.1 Continue to maintain the PoM area to a standard that encourages the community to exercise, engage in organised sport, be social and enjoy their surrounding open space and parkland.
 4.1.1.1.
 People continue to use Helensburgh Park for their community, social, recreational, and sporting needs.
 Visitor numbers to Helensburgh Park remains the same or increases from 2023.
-Objective fits with Park, Sportsground and General Community Use Core Objectives in Table 9 4.2 same as 1.1 - New and Existing Recreational, Social, and Community pursuits are successfully 4.
+Park, Sportsground and General Community Use 4.2 same as 1.1 - New and Existing Recreational, Social, and Community pursuits are 4.
 2.1 same as 1.1.2 - Ensure that leasing and licensing of permissible uses and activities is current and in line with Council policies.
-4.2.2 Manage playgrounds in the PoM area in accordance with the Play Wollongong Strategy 2014-2024 or its successor 4.2.1.1 same as 1.1.1.2 Number of bookings, licenses, leases within the PoM area remains the same or increases from 2023
+4.2.1.1 same as 1.1.1.2 Number of bookings, licenses, leases within the PoM area remains the same or increases from 2023.